 While a structural shift offers opportunities to some, it also poses some difficult choices for others.
 And that is the reality of outsourcing.
-With the flat and centrifugal nature of global economy today, this was inevitable.
+With the flat and centrifugal nature of the global economy today, this was inevitable.
 But this does not necessarily mean outsourcing is solely responsible for the steadily increasing jobless growth in first-world nations.
-In fact, technology which has given offshore outsourcing wings to take flight plays a somewhat crucial role in determining what kind of human resources are employable today.
-The insane pace of technological advancement now mandates that a smaller or a new kind of work force replace the existing semi-skilled, less-productive but ready-to-work labour market.
+In fact, the technology that has given offshore outsourcing wings to take flight plays a somewhat crucial role in determining what kind of human resources are employable today.
+The insane pace of technological advancement now mandates that a smaller or a new kind of workforce replace the existing semi-skilled, less-productive but ready-to-work labour market.

 Outsourcing and India

-Furthermore, outsourcing has become a leveling field for technology to enter developing nations like Philippines.
-Since the 1980’s, outsourcing has facilitated dispersal of new ideas to other parts of the world.
-This in turn leads to breeding and incubation of these ideas that ultimately allows for a demand ecosystem and consumer market to be created.
+Furthermore, outsourcing has become a levelling field for technology to enter developing nations like the Philippines.
+Since the 1980s, outsourcing has facilitated the dispersal of new ideas to other parts of the world.
+This in turn leads to the breeding and incubation of these ideas that ultimately allows for a demanding ecosystem and consumer market to be created.
 The inroads once created, consumerism plays its part in proliferating outsourcing further, and this keeps the wheels turning.

 “The world economy is gaining momentum after a disappointing 2016 but the economic growth is expected to rise from 3.1% to 3.5% in 2017”.

-Post Brexit, the election of a new US administration and a general surge in right wing governments around nations, stringent immigration laws, tax policies, trade agreements and visa regulations have made onshore outsourcing a difficult prospect to follow through.
-Governments can restrict flow of people and maybe they should do that to protect the residents’ right to get hired over a foreigner.
+Post-Brexit, the election of a new US administration and a general surge in right-wing governments around nations, stringent immigration laws, tax policies, trade agreements and visa regulations have made onshore outsourcing a difficult prospect to follow through.
+Governments can restrict the flow of people and maybe they should do that to protect the residents’ right to get hired over a foreigner.
 However, the work will continue to get outsourced to destinations best suitable for them.
-This is the fundamental premise of global trade which has existed for centuries and it has been accepted globally.
-Moreover, the impact of service outsourcing in a hyper connected world will result in global competitiveness and new strategies for knowledge economy stakeholders.
+This is the fundamental premise of global trade which has existed for centuries and has been accepted globally.
+Moreover, the impact of service outsourcing in a hyper-connected world will result in global competitiveness and new strategies for knowledge economy stakeholders.

 “When Netflix decided that they wanted to invest in improving its software that recommends movies to users, it could have done the work internally or hired an outside software development firm.
 It decided to do neither, instead opting to offer a $1 million prize in October 2006 to anyone who could submit a solution that improved its current system by at least 10% (if multiple submissions beat the 10% barrier, the winner would be the solution with the greatest increase).